 algorithm, then the element must be marked as "already started" also.
 When the

-element's end tag is parsed, the user agent must perform a microtask checkpoint,
+element's end tag is subsequently parsed, the user agent must perform a microtask checkpoint, and

 There is no longer a pending parsing-blocking script.